Sliicy/8x8x8-LED/README.md

 The following are some videos of various animations in action:

 ### Music Visualizer
-There are 9 different styles to choose from, each animating the cube based on music being played (each one is briefly shown below).
+There are a bunch of different styles to choose from, each animating the cube based on music being played (some are briefly shown below via the Monochrome Cube).

 ![Music](/Screenshots/Music.gif)
 ![Music Visualizer](/Screenshots/Music-Screenshot.png)